 Brendan Fisher’s research and fieldwork explores human behavior, conservation, development, and natural resource economics.
 He is the author of over 50 peer-reviewed articles on topics such as poverty, health, ecosystem services and biological conservation.
 His field research has taken place in Borneo, Cambodia, Mozambique, and Tanzania.

-Gund Fellow, Associate Professor, Rubenstein School of Environment and Natural Resources
+Gund Fellow, Associate Professor, Director of the Environmental Program

 Research and/or Creative Works